ADVANTICS/documentation/charge-controllers/spcc_configuration.md

 The SPCC is configurable via the Web UI.
 More information can be found [**here**](charge-controllers/advantics_os/csm-web-ui.md)

+Alternatively, the configuration can be found in `/etc/advantics/default/config.cfg` file when accessing the controller via [ SSH ](charge-controllers/advantics_os/ssh.md).

 ## `Pistols` (default: MCS)
 As the name suggests, on the single pistol charge controller (the SPCC), only one pistol can be enabled at a time.